liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 In summary, while the article does highlight critical themes around the responsible use of AI, a more nuanced approach sensitive to the implications for the Global South is required.
 The commitment to ethical AI should not only stem from a desire for accountability and transparency but must actively work towards dismantling the structural inequalities that predate the digital age.

-# Article title: 6 Critical – And Urgent – Ethics Issues With AI
+Article 1:# Article title: 6 Critical – And Urgent – Ethics Issues With AI

 ### Notes 1: